How Does Carrier Filtering Work?

 Overuse of a single number

-In countries where rate based filtering takes place, sending too many messages from a single phone number or alpha sender ID during a time period could cause that phone number or sender ID to be blacklisted.
-See the country specific pages to see more specific information about our experience with filtering in a country.
+In countries where rate-based filtering takes place, sending too many messages from a single phone number or alpha tag during a time period could cause that phone number or alpha tag to be blacklisted.
+See the country-specific pages to see more specific information about our experience with filtering in a country.